 Going back to 2010, authors were getting more and more excited about the opportunity to publish direct to readers via Kindle Direct Publishing.
 I decided to test the waters and published True North in November 2010 and The Fall in December 2010.
 Everyone Loves a Hero was released in February 2011, and I followed that with the release of the following books in 2011: The Wreck, Maid for Love, Fool for Love, Ready for Love, Georgia on My Mind, Treading Water, Marking Time and Starting Over.
 Many of these books were written years earlier and were sitting on my hard drive waiting for the right avenue to get to readers.
 At the end of 2012, I wrote another book in the Treading Water series called Coming Home, which picked up Reid and Kate’s story from Marking Time ten years later.
 This was a story readers asked me to write, and I was delighted to give them what they wanted.

 When people ask me what led me to the decision to self-publish, my reply is always the same: “No one was interested in these books except my readers.”
 And boy have they shown me the love for my self-published books!
-The McCarthys of Gansett Island Series now also includes Falling for Love, Hoping for Love, Season for Love, Longing for Love, Waiting for Love, Time for Love, Meant for Love, Chance for Love, Gansett After Dark, Kisses After Dark, Love After Dark, Celebration After Dark and Desire After Dark with much more to come from the island.
+The McCarthys of Gansett Island Series now also includes Falling for Love, Hoping for Love, Season for Love, Longing for Love, Waiting for Love, Time for Love, Meant for Love, Chance for Love, Gansett After Dark, Kisses After Dark, Love After Dark, Celebration After Dark, Desire After Dark and Light After Dark with much more to come from the island.
 With more than 2.5 million sales of the McCarthy Series, it’s safe to say that Mac, Maddie and the Gansett Island gang helped me find my readers.
 Waiting for Love, Book 8 in the series and my 25th published book, was the first to hit the New York Times list, at no. 6 on the ebook list and also hitting the combined e-book and print list—with only an e-book.
 That was the first time I’ve seen my name on the New York Times list.
 There are no words to describe the thrill of becoming a bestseller after so many years of hard work.

 All You Need Is Love, Book 1 in my new Green Mountain Series from Berkley, was released on Feb.
 4, 2014 and was a New York Times and USA Today bestseller.
 I Want to Hold Your Hand, I Saw Her Standing There, And I Love Her, You’ll Be Mine, It’s Only Love and Ain’t She Sweet have all been New York Times bestsellers.
 With 10 Abbott siblings and lots of cousins nearby in Vermont, I expect to write the Green Mountain Series for a long time to come.